 Months of entry

-Particularly fruitful areas of research in the group are the geometry of higher-dimensional black holes and their near-horizon geometries in the context of higher-dimensional generalisations of General Relativity.
+Particularly fruitful areas of research are the geometry of higher-dimensional black holes and their near-horizon geometries in the context of higher-dimensional generalisations of general relativity.

-We are fascinated by the various manifestations of supersymmetry, which has led us to study gauge theoretic moduli spaces, often via integrable systems techniques, displaying a beautiful interplay between the algebraic geometry of curves and their associated function theory.
-This research has led to computer implementations of various algebro- geometric constructions.
+We’re fascinated by the various manifestations of supersymmetry: in string theory, supergravity and gauge theory.
+This has led us to several classification results on supersymmetric supergravity backgrounds, including a recent proof of the homogeneity conjecture.
+In addition we study gauge theoretic moduli spaces using supersymmetry and via integrable systems techniques, displaying an interplay between the algebraic geometry of curves and their associated function theory.
+This research has led to computer implementations of various algebro-geometric constructions.

 Recently we have made progress in some purely mathematical problems suggested by the gauge/gravity correspondence: namely, the classification of certain exotic algebraic structures related to superconformal field theories, as well as that of certain types of homogeneous supergravity backgrounds.